Why is my Alexa speaker flashing green? Blue? Yellow? Red? Purple? Orange?

-Here's a closer look at what all of Alexa's lights mean.
+Here's what all of Alexa's lights mean.

 A solid blue ring with a spinning, lighter blue (cyan) ring over the top means your device is starting up (if you didn't initiate this, the device may have had to restart on its own).
 If this ring has been spinning for a long time, check if something is wrong in your Alexa app.
 Failing that, reset and restart your device.

-A solid blue ring with a cyan light pointing in your direction means that Alexa is processing your request.
+A solid blue ring with a cyan light pointing in your direction means that Alexa is processing your query.
 If you didn't make a request, Alexa probably interpreted background chatter to be one.
 If you've seen this ring from Alexa for a while with no response, say, "Alexa, stop."
 Failing that, restart your device.

 A pulsing ring that alternates blue and cyan indicates that the device is in the process of responding to a request.
 If you see this ring but don't hear Alexa saying anything, check that your devices isn't muted and that the volume isn't too low to be heard.
 Failing that, say, "Alexa, stop," to cancel the request.

 If you see a spinning yellow light, that means your Echo is connecting to your Wi-Fi network.
 If it's been doing this for a while, check your Alexa app to see if you need to re-enter your password.

 If the yellow light is blinking, that means an Alexa message is waiting for you.
 To read and respond to it, say, "Alexa, read my messages."